Groundwater Storage Anomalies

 Uncertainty estimates of the groundwater storage anomalies, calculated by error propagation of the individual uncertainties of terrestrial water storage, soil moisture, glaciers, snow, and surface water.

-Soil moisture storage
+Soil moisture

 Filtered soil moisture (SM) anomalies accounting for the water content in the first 2 meters of the soil column based on the Copernicus Climate Change Service (C3S) Surface Soil Moisture data; C3S data are first gap-filled using the DCT-PLS algorithm, and then propagated via the exponential filter method to approximate SM beyond the surface layer, up to a maximum depth of 2 meters.

-Soil moisture storage uncertainty
+Soil moisture uncertainty

 Uncertainty estimates of the filtered soil moisture (SM) anomalies computed by employing the law standard of uncertainty propagation adapted to the exponential filter method (i.e. accounting for its parameter and model structural uncertainties).